 A 2011 Powerpoint slideshow The Korean Way of Tea covering many aspects of Korean tea history etc. This focuses on the 'wild' tea that has grown around Korean temples for centuries and is usually thought to derive from tea planted by monks who brought tea seeds back with them from China.
 Recent genetic research has confirmed strikingly that the cultivars found as wild tea near Korean temples do indeed resemble closely those found in China, rather than Japan.

-Steve Owyoung has a fine
+Steve Owyoung has a fine blog devoted to

 Scott Shangguan has a tea-centered blog which is combined with his online tea store, Chinese Tea Culture, but down the left-hand column of that page you can find a lot of non-commercial information pages about tea.

-ultimate Tea Blog but it has been dead since early
+was the ultimate Tea Blog but it has been dead since early

 2011.
 In it there is (in particular) a fascinating article

 Lu T’ung and Lu Yü written by Steve Owyoung, THE expert on